 - Do you find yourself obsessed with food or weight gain?

 - Do you experience a lot of mood swings on a daily/weekly basis?

 - Have others commented or brought attention to your abnormal eating behavior/habits?

 - Have you missed out on social activities because of body shame or insecurities about your body?

-- Does you or your family have a history of unsuccessful diets?
+- Do you or your family have a history of dieting?

 - Do you eat very little around others and eat the most in isolation?